andrijac/andrijac.github.io/source/_posts/2014-01-31-javascript-breakpoint.markdown

 Breakpoint
 -
-Goal of script that I wrote was to set breakpoint before call of any function that is accessable from global object, for example:
+Goal is to make a function is to set breakpoint before call of any function that is accessable from global object.

+Function needs to do following:

+- Cache a original function
+- Override original function with wrapper.
+- Option to restore original function.

+Let's say we have following object structure:
 ```javascript
 var foo = {};